Overview

 Gmail Access

-Shadow Ban requires the following Gmail permissions to function.
-All actions happen within your own Gmail account:
+Shadow Ban requests the following Gmail API scopes.
+All actions happen directly between your browser and Google's servers:

 Use of Google User Data

 Shadow Ban accesses Google user data solely to provide the functionality you requested — banning and unbanning email senders.
-Specifically, the add-on reads sender addresses to create filters, manages labels to organize filtered emails, and moves messages between your inbox and the Unsubscribe label.
+The extension reads sender addresses to create filters, manages labels to organize filtered emails, and moves messages between your inbox and the Unsubscribe label.
 Shadow Ban does not use Google user data for any other purpose, including advertising, market research, or profiling.

 Local Storage